jabedek/game-of-survival/README.md

 # GameOfSurvival
-**Project of a game based on 'Game of Life' with some variations and additional features like non-moving units and broods (unit groups).
+**Project of a game based on 'Game of Life' with some variations and additional features like non-moving units and broods (4-units groups).
 Currently, this project consists of builder mode and simple simulator.
 Also you: toggle unit types (on click), drag units (if moveable), spawn unit broods (on right click) and watch all sorts of interesting info on a right panel.
 General focus in this work is on creating algorithms allowing to simulate interesting behaviors and on learning ngrx/store arch and how to optimize UI / browser responsiveness (in process).**